BasuShaon/DIA-MS-tools/README.md

 Data-driven pipeline to build complete proteomes with reduced batch effects.
 Resulting abundance follows a normal probability distribution.

-Primarily for processing high-throughput drug screens in mammalian cells using data-independent-acquisition mass-spectrometry (DIA-MS).
-Tested on 1000, 2000, and 5000 sample screening campaigns so far (subjected to DIA-MS [dia-PASEF / scanning SWATH] + DIA-NN).
+Primarily for processing high-throughput proteomics in mammalian cells using data-independent-acquisition mass-spectrometry (DIA-MS).

-More samples (1000+) & fragments (500000+) the better.
+Tested on 1000, 2000, and 5000 sample drug screens so far (subjected to DIA-MS [dia-PASEF & scanning SWATH modes] and DIA-NN) - more samples (1000+) & fragments (500000+) the better.

 Modules include QC, filtration, imputation, batch correction, and a wrapper for maxLFQ algorithm.